- Decentralized media site LBRY has been charged with selling securities by the SEC

 SEC: LBC Tokens Are Securities

-In its complaint, the SEC alleges that, starting in 2016, LBRY “offered and sold millions of dollars’ worth of unregistered securities to investors” through its LBC token system, with proceeds going to be used to “fund its business and build its project”.
+In its complaint, the SEC alleges that, starting in 2016, LBRY “offered and sold millions of dollars’ worth of unregistered securities to investors” through its LBC token system, with LBRY claiming that the proceeds were going to be used to “fund its business and build its project”.
 However, the SEC says that LBC tokens were “offered and sold as investment contracts and, therefore, securities”, with LBC token buyers expecting “a return on their investment based on the entrepreneurial or managerial efforts of LBRY.”

 LBRY Hits Back in Warning to Entire Crypto Space